-I am a Doctoral Candidate (ABD) at the Department of Political Science, Georgia State University and I will be defending my dissertation in early Spring 2019.
+I am a Doctoral Candidate (ABD) at the Department of Political Science, Georgia State University and I will be defending my dissertation in May 2019.
 I am on the job market this year.
 My research interests concentrate on comparative politics and international relations.

 My research in comparative politics focuses on the critical role bureaucracy plays in democratization.
 My dissertation puts forth a framework that predicts the potential within a nascent democracy for either backsliding or consolidation, conditional upon the quality of the bureaucracy and its links to the ruling coalition.
 My current research fits into the broader literature on democratization and political/economic development.